Xbangshou/AES_DL/README.md

 ### Little bit about Data:

 we used the Auto-mated Student Assessment Prize (ASAP) datasetby The Hewlett Foundation.
 (Hewlett, 2012:  ac-cessed March 12, 2020)
-This dataset consists ofessays written by students from 7th - 10th grade.The essays are divided into 8 sets.
-Each set hasa prompt associated with it.
-There are 2 types ofprompt Type 1: Persuasive / Narrative / ExpositoryType 2:  Source Dependent Responses.
-The firsttype of prompt asks students to state their opinionabout certain topic.
+This dataset consists of essays written by students from 7th - 10th grade.The essays are divided into 8 sets.
+Each set has a prompt associated with it.
+There are 2 types of prompt Type 1: Persuasive / Narrative / ExpositoryType 2:  Source Dependent Responses.
+The first type of prompt asks students to state their opinionabout certain topic.
 The second type of prompthas a required reading associated with it and thestudents are expected to answer a question basedon their understanding of this reading.
 Differentprompts have been graded by different number ofgraders.
 But each set has a domain 1 score, which

 ### So what did we try: